Ahmedaltu/SQL-RELATIONAL_DATABASES/README.md

 OR. \
 "Upon adding a new student, the student has to be associated with at least one nuiversity".

---Integrity rules has to be followed to avoid data corrupting and ensuring reliable data.
+-- Integrity rules has to be followed to avoid data corrupting and ensuring reliable data.

 ------------
 ### Create database